 As you climb up, you’ll notice how the surroundings change from lush tropical vegetation to smaller plants and pine trees.
 You’ll spot many birds, among which Cuba’s national bird, the Tocororo.
 Your hiking guide can explain all about the local fauna and flora.
 The top of Pico Turquino doesn’t really offer a nice view because of the dense woods, but on clear days, you’ll get some amazing sights along the way.

 You must hire a guide to hike Pico Turquino.
 It is compulsory to enter the national park.
-You can book a tour ahead of time and they can pick you up in Santiago de Cuba (for example), guide you to the top of Pico Turquino and drop you in Bayamo afterwards.
-One organisation that does the tours is Cuban Adventures.
+You can book a tour ahead of time and they can pick you up in Santiago de Cuba (for example), guide you to the top of Pico Turquino and drop you in Bayamo afterwards. (-Sophie of Bitten by the Bug)

 Cienfuegos is on the way from Havana to Trinidad, and while a few tourists do make a stop here, a lot just travel directly to Trinidad and miss out on this beautiful city.

 Cienfuegos has a beautiful square with old buildings, and of course, there are plenty of classic cars parked offering you a tour around town.
 I would say that Cienfuegos is worth a stop for a few nights.

 The best way to experience Cienfuegos is to go the more chill route: stay at a casa particulares and eat at local paladares.
 My favorite restaurant was Villa Maria, which is a family-owned hotel and restaurant with very friendly and generous owners.
 Their lobster is fantastic!
 Lobsters are one of the main reasons to go to Cienfuegos.
 They are famous for it, and a full-service meal of lobster often costs less than 10 USD.